-You can find reputable debt settlement companies in a number of ways.
+You can find reputable companies in a number of ways.

-- Get recommendations from family or friends who have used debt settlement companies in the past.
+- Get recommendations from family or friends who have successfully settled debts in the past.
 A good word-of-mouth referral is priceless.

 - Check with the Better Business Bureau.
-This organization will tell you about any consumer complaints or court cases against the debt settlement company.
+This organization will tell you about any consumer complaints or court cases against the company.

 - Read reviews from respected sources like SuperMoney.

 Remember, there is no obligation to hire the services of a debt relief specialist.
 A DIY debt settlement can still be an option.
 By now, though, you have seen the advantages and risks of hiring a professional vs. trying to do it yourself.
 Invest 15 minutes of your time and find out what the best options

 What if your credit card debt goes to collection and your creditor or a debt collection agency files a lawsuit against you?
 Does that mean you can no longer arrange a debt settlement?
 Are there things you can do to avoid having the lawsuit happen in the first place?
 Read How To Settle Credit Card Debt When Lawsuit Has Been Filed

 Andrew is the Content Director for SuperMoney, a Certified Financial Planner®, and a Certified Personal Finance Counselor.
 He loves to geek out on financial data and translate it into actionable insights everyone can understand.
 His work is often cited by major publications and institutions, such as Forbes, U.S. News, Fox Business, SFGate, Realtor, Deloitte, and Business Insider.

 Share this post: